Fatigue: Reduced brain connectivity

-Fatigue has been correlated with reductions in structural and functional connectivity in the brain.
-This has included in post-stroke, MS, NMOSD and MOG, and ME/CFS.
+Fatigue has been correlated with reductions in structural and functional connectivity in the brain, including in post-stroke, MS, NMOSD and MOG, and ME/CFS.
 This was also found for fatigue after brain injury, including a significant linear correlation between self-reported fatigue and brain functional connectivity.

 Areas of the brain for which there is evidence of relation to fatigue are the thalamus and middle frontal cortex, fronto-parietal and cingulo-opercular, and default mode network, salience network, and thalamocortical loop areas.

-A 2024 review found that structural connectivity changes may underlie fatigue in pwRRMS but that the overall results were inconclusive, possibly explained by heterogeneity and limited number of studies.
+A 2024 review found that structural connectivity changes may underlie fatigue in pwRRMS but that the overall results were inconclusive, possibly explained by heterogeneity and a limited number of studies.

 A small 2023 study found that infratentorial lesion volume (cerebellar and brainstem) was a relatively good predictor of RRMS fatigue severity.

 Damage to brain white matter

 Studies have found MS fatigue correlates with damage to NAWM (normal appearing white matter) (which will not show on normal MRI but will show on DTI (diffusion tensor imaging)).
-The correlation becomes unreliable in patients aged over 65 due to damage due to ageing.
+The correlation becomes unreliable in patients aged over 65 due to age-related damage.